 Individual policies are selected and paid for by the insured.
 Group coverage, on the other hand, is usually offered and paid for (in whole or in part) by an employer or union.

-Conversely, an individual may personally obtain group LTD coverage unrelated to his or her employment by joining a group that has group coverage available for its members.
+Conversely, an individual may personally obtain group LTD coverage unrelated to his or her employment by joining a group that offers group coverage to its members.

 Tax Implications

-The monthly benefits are tax-free if you pay the insurance premiums yourself.
-If an employer pays the premiums, you may have to pay tax on the benefits.
+Monthly benefits are tax-free if you pay the insurance premiums yourself.
+If an employer pays the premiums, you may have to pay taxes on the benefits.

 How Do You Evaluate Disability Insurance?

-If you are considering purchasing a disability insurance policy or have recently purchased one, we will help you understand the coverage afforded by the policy.
+If you are considering or have recently purchased disability insurance, we can help you understand the coverage it provides.
 As part of our analysis, we will explain what everything means to you in your situation.
-We will help you understand what you are entitled to and whether there are deficiencies in your coverage that could be problematic in the future.
+We will help you understand what you are entitled to and whether there are any deficiencies in your coverage that could be problematic in the future.

 Aspects of Your Policy We Will Review

-Aspects of your policy we will review in our analysis include:
+Aspects of your policy that we will review in our analysis include:

-- Definition of disability: total versus residual disability
+- Definition of disability: total vs. residual disability

 - Any occupation, own occupation, or transitional own occupation